shakhmin/App-Growth-Engine-iOS-SDK/README.md

 [[Discoverer agent] discover];
 </pre>

-It takes Hook Mobile anywhere from 10 minutes to several hours to determine the devices for each of the phone numbers, and come up with an optimized list.
+It takes Hook Mobile up to a couple of minutes to determine the devices for each of the phone numbers, and come up with an optimized list.
 If you have a server side callback registered with your application in Hook Mobile's developer portal, you will receive a callback when the data is ready.
-But if you would prefer to have everything self-contained in the app, you can wait for 10 minutes and issue the following call.
+But if you would prefer to have everything self-contained in the app, you can wait a minute and issue the following call.
 Again, the call returns immediately, and you should listen for the <code>HookQueryOrderComplete</code> event.
 When the <code>HookQueryOrderComplete</code> event is received, you can query a list of Leads, which contains phone numbers and device types.